johowoo/FitnessAPP/README.md

 ## To be done
 ### bugs to be fixed
-* set all Addable sets to true once the currentWorkout is empty(in delete case );
+//PickerCamera Line 82 (put showModal in redux)
 * sets of cardio
 * adjust to different smartphones (iPhone 8 ...
 Android)
+* return to Progress instead of reminding it is the first pic

 ### new functions
+* instruction in CurrentWorkout
+* notification (set alarm);
+* widget
 * select month & year in calendar //calendar
 * back to today in calendar   //calendar
-* finish & congrats page

 * add custom workout to editHistory
 * slide effects in swiping pics
 * change ranks in currentWorkout  ？？？

 * dropdown -> selection & input
 * the main focus of exercise (chest/back ....)??